 Triggers

-Helios is constantly monitoring what is happing with all of its interfaces and controls.
+Helios is constantly monitoring what is happening with all of its interfaces and controls.
 When Helios detects something has happened that you may want to know about or which may affect displays, gauges or the simulation it fires of a Trigger.
 Each interface and control can expose a set of triggers relevant to its operation.
 The simulation interfaces expose the state of the aircraft and its instruments as triggers and controls expose triggers for changes in switch and button position.
 Triggers often supply giving you the value which triggered the change.

 Actions